-Boating: 2,500 acre reservoir; Open to boating from 30 minutes before sunrise to 30 minutes after sunset.
-Water/body contact sports like scuba diving, swimming and water skiing are prohibited.
+Boating: The 2,500-acre reservoir is open to boating from 30 minutes before sunrise to 30 minutes after sunset.
+Water/body contact sports like scuba diving, swimming, and water skiing are prohibited.
 Sailboarding is popular with wind gusts of 30-40 mph common.

-Fishing: Golf-medal fishing, including trophy-sized trout and northern pike.
-Fishing is flies and lures only.
-No live bait.
-No ice fishing in the winter.
-Nearby Eleven Mile offers ice fishing.
+Fishing: The reservoir is great for golf-medal fishing, including trophy-sized trout and northern pike.
+Fishing is limited to flies and lures only.
+While there is no ice fishing permitted in the winter, you can head to the nearby Eleven Mile State Park if you wish to cast a line.
 In addition to the lake, there is river fishing behind the dam.

 Hiking: There are no official hiking trails, but it can still be done along the river or a long hike around the reservoir.
 Pets are welcome in the park.

-Picnicking: Over a dozen picnic sites with tables and grills on both sides of the reservoir.
+Picnicking: There are over a dozen picnic sites with tables and grills on both sides of the reservoir.

 Winter Recreation: The park is closed during the winter.